microsoft/nni/docs/en_US/Compressor/Pruner.md

 ### Usage
 You can prune all weight from 0% to 80% sparsity in 10 epoch with the code below.

-First, you should import pruner and add mask to model.

 Tensorflow code
 ```python
 from nni.compression.tensorflow import AGP_Pruner